Samu01Tech/riassunti-uni/Cybersecurity/Cryptography, introduction and application.md

 - Issuer Digital Signature: the signature of the CA

-> The sandard for digital certificates is X.509
+> The sandard for digital certificates is **X.509**

 PKI is composed of:

-- **Certificate Authority**: the trusted third party that issues the certificates

-- **Registration Authority**: assure valid and correct registration of the user
+- **Certification Authority (CA)**: This is the trusted entity that is responsible for issuing and revoking digital certificates.
+The CA is responsible for verifying the identity of the certificate holder and ensuring that the public key belongs to the certificate holder.
+  . **Registration Authority (RA)**: This is an entity that is responsible for verifying the identity of the certificate holder and communicating with the CA to request the issuance of a certificate.

 - **Validation Authority**: provides an entity information

 - **Distribution System**

-- repository of certificates LDAP
+- **LDAP**: It is the protocol to store and retrieve digital certificates or other information like CRL

-- Certificate Revocation List (CRL)
+- **Certificate Revocation List** (CRL)

+In summary, the **RA** is responsible for the initial registration and authentication of the certificate holder, and the **VA** is responsible for checking and ensuring the validity of the certificate, this includes ensuring that the certificate has not been revoked and that the certificate holder is still valid.
+Both RA and VA work together to make sure that the PKI infrastructure is secure and trustworthy.

 **How to obtain a certificate**

-1. the user generates a key pair
+1. User generates a key pair

-2. user sends a certificate request to the CA
+2. User sends a certificate request to the CA

 3. CA responds with his public key digitally signed (so it can be verified the integrity)

-4. user gather all information
+4. User gather all information requested by CA

-5. user send a certificate request to the CA with his public key signed (**Client Signing Request**)
+5. User send a certificate request to the CA with his public key signed (**Certificate Signing Request**)

 6. CA gets the public key from the user and verifies the signature